balajibhutham/Python-/Sequence/1.Strings/README.md

        3. A string in Python is an object of the str class.
 ## Indexing and slicing

-Indexing: Indexing is used for the selection of a single element
+Indexing: Indexing is used for the selection of a single element.

            Positive indexing starts from 0.
            Negative Indexing starts from -1.
            index returns one item